orb-lang/espalier/doc/md/node.md

   There are invariant fields a Node is also expected to have, they are:

-  - first :  Index into =str= which begins the span.
+  - first :  Index into `str` which begins the span.
-  - last  :  Index into =str= which ends the span.
+  - last  :  Index into `str` which ends the span.

 In principle, we want the Node to be localized.
-We could include a reference to the whole =str= and derive substrings lazily.
+We could include a reference to the whole `str` and derive substrings lazily.

 If we included the full span as a substring on each Node, we'd end up